Our Report on the JAMSTEC Three-Season Forecast – Can be Compared to the NOAA Outlook – Posted on October 5, 2024

 NOAA Precipitation Outlook for this period.

-The JAMSTEC Outlook looks a lot like the NOAA Outlook but the dry is to the east in the JAMSTEC analysis but south in both cases..
+The JAMSTEC Outlook looks a lot like the NOAA Outlook but the dry anomaly is to the east in the JAMSTEC analysis but it is along the southern tier in both cases.

 The above covers December/January, February 2024-2025 which is Winter.